fungamer2-2/AmoreliaAI/README.md

 The emotion system is based on the PAD (Pleasure-Arousal-Dominance) state model.
 Interactions with the AI will elicit emotions, which affect its mood.
 Its current emotions may affect its responses.

+The AI's mood is updated based on its emotions it experiences in the conversation.
+If no emotions have been invoked recently, its mood will gradually return to its baseline mood.

 ## Memory system

 The AI companion also has a long-term memory system to recall relevant memories and insights from previous conversations.
 It includes two types of memory: short-term and long-term.